 Fertility and Sterility has published a report linking stress levels to infertility.
 According to the report, women who have higher than normal stress levels could have more difficulty conceiving.
 The study involved 274 women between the ages of 18 and 40.
 During the study, up to six menstrual cycles were followed.
 If women conceived before the sixth cycle, information was no longer collected for the study.

 Researchers concluded couples have an average 30% chance of conceiving during each menstrual cycle.
-Women who tested high for alpha amylase in cycle one did not conceive as often as women with lower stress hormone levels.
-Cortisol levels did not seem to effect conception.
+Women who tested high for alpha-amylase in cycle one did not conceive as often as women with lower stress hormone levels.
+Cortisol levels did not seem to affect conception.
 Researchers believe alpha amylase works in the body to create the “fight or flight” reaction common during times of stress.
-This could be the reason women with high alpha amylase levels were less likely to conceive.
+This could be the reason women with high alpha-amylase levels were less likely to conceive.

-Further study is needed with a larger pool of women so researcher involved in this study are currently following the same protocol on a larger participant population.
-If results of the second, larger study are the same, doctors could develop fertility treatment methods based on reducing stress levels.
+Further study is needed with a larger pool of women so researchers involved in this study are currently following the same protocol on a larger participant population.
+If the results of the second, larger study are the same, doctors could develop fertility treatment methods based on reducing stress levels.

 Source: Germaine M. Buck Louis Ph.
 D, Kirsten J. Lum M.S., Rajeshwari Sundaram Ph.
 D, Zhen Chen Ph.
 D, Sungduk Kim Ph.
 D, Courtney D. Lynch Ph.
 D, Enrique F. Schisterman Ph.
 D, Cecelia Pyper B.S.
 M.B. - Fertility and Sterility - 5 Aug 2010